Skip to main content

 ChatGPT fetches your tool manifest from /mcp and registers your tools.
 The next time a user asks something that triggers one of your tools, ChatGPT calls your tool handler and renders the resource HTML in an iframe inside the conversation.

-If your server uses bearer token authentication, enter the token in the Authentication section of the connector setup form.
-For OAuth, configure the authorization URL, token URL, and client credentials.
-ChatGPT supports the full MCP OAuth 2.1 flow.
+If your server uses authentication, configure it in the development app form.
+ChatGPT supports the MCP OAuth 2.1 flow.

 Step 8: Connect to Claude